rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 ### Misc

-Many more small changes were done.
-Here is a few notes about them.
+Many more small changes were made.
+Here are a few notes about them.

 * Various renames to make intention more clear and reformats to improve readability.